You And Me, And A Bottle Of Wine: An Interview With Cyrano

 Respecting fate, he confesses his belief that, without a doubt, music has been a long time coming.
 "Aside from my stubborn desire for perfection and the severe demoitis I had during the recording process, I also fell into the time/money conundrum.
 A lot of the EP was recorded throughout my degree, and, being a broke student in Edinburgh, that meant most of our sessions were spread across several months."
 Straight after graduating, he took the necessary steps off full-time work, with his target to finish this body of work never wavering.

 "I still remember reading how it took Axl Rose 11 years to finish recording Chinese Democracy and thinking it was insane.
 Now I sort of know how he feels.
 Hopefully, it’s not as badly received!" he jokes.

-Debut single White Wine sprang as a reflection on our musician's time of enchantment in Los Angeles in 2017, where he stumbled across Tim Ferris’s podcast with Jamie Foxx examining his career and how to think outside the box.
+Debut single White Wine arose as a digestion of his coming-of-age trip to Los Angeles in 2017, where he stumbled across Tim Ferris’s podcast with Jamie Foxx examining his career and how to think from a wider perspective.
 James recalls the broadcast that enhanced his attitude, "He talks about artists Kayne West and Ed Sheeran when they first arrived in Hollywood, and it just really got me thinking about being fearless and having a total openness to new experiences.
 I went there with no expectations, with the idea that I’d just go with the flow and see what happens."